entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ## Overview

-The Entando Command Line Interface (CLI) provides a set of commands that accelerate the developer experience by assisting the developer with common tasks such as quickly installing a new copy of Entando, generating an Entando project via JHipster, deploying an Entando Bundle, etc.
+The Entando Command Line Interface (CLI) provides a set of commands that accelerate the developer experience by assisting with common tasks such as installing a new copy of Entando, generating an Entando project via JHipster, deploying an Entando bundle, etc.

 ## Installation

 ### Prerequisites

 The basic requirements for the CLI vary depending on the category of developer tasks.
-The Entando CLI is able to install secondary dependencies using the `ent check-env` command as described [here](#check-environment).
+The CLI is able to install secondary dependencies using the `ent check-env` command as described [here](#check-environment).

 | Category | Prerequisite
 | :-: | :-: